Identity, Lipstick, and Alfred

 I realized that part of the Write What You Know tyranny was responsible for the bias, however specious.
-There was bias against location: "Oh, you're from the midwest?
-You couldn't possibly understand life in Los Angeles."
-Against age: "How can you write about an elderly man?
-You're a woman, and only 24."
-Against education: "You set your novel in a university, yet your bio shows that you only graduated from high school."
+Writers in workshops faced bias against location: “Oh, you’re from the midwest?
+You couldn’t possibly understand life in Los Angeles.”
+Against age: “How can you write about an elderly man?
+You’re a woman, and only 24.”
+Against education: “You set your novel in a university, yet your bio shows that you only graduated from high school.”

 I experimented; I submitted an action-romance to an online writing group, and used a male author name.
-The group's response was that the action was gripping and suspenseful, but that "You don't really understand how women think."
-I sent the exact same manuscript to a different writers' group, but with an unmistakably feminine, Victorian-era name.
+The group’s response was that the action was gripping and suspenseful, but that “You don’t really understand how women think.”
+I sent the exact same manuscript to a different writers’ group, but with an unmistakably feminine, Victorian-era name.
 The response?
-"You don't really understand how men fight.
-The descriptions of the rooms and clothes have nice details, though."
+“You don’t really understand how men fight.
+The descriptions of the rooms and clothes have nice details, though.”
 The exact same manuscript!

 I believe people buy and read a Stephen King novel, or Jodi Picoult or John Grisham, for example, regardless of the cover—because they trust the writing.

 I want my writing to be judged on its own merits, and not because of a pretty girl or studly guy on the cover!
-So I am experimenting with a cover “brand” with repeated symbols—my covers all feature a chessboard, the classic binary—only mine is not black-and-white; my chessboard is grayscale, roughly symbolizing the gradation of gender.
-The bright red lipstick is the most obvious feminine icon, yet is also phallic.
+So I am experimenting with a cover “brand” with repeated symbols—my covers all feature a chessboard, the classic binary, only mine is not black-and-white; my chessboard is grayscale, roughly symbolizing the gradation of gender.
+The background is lace; the bright red lipstick is the most obvious feminine icon, yet is also phallic.
 And the head of the lipstick is split, as a bishop’s mitre would be, which is a joke on my name.

 So, with familiarity, my covers should lose any influences over the writing they contain.
 And due to my experiences with bias, I am limiting any influences over my writing by being purposefully reclusive.
 Take my writing as you read it, and not what you may read into it by knowing details about me.

-As to influences?
+As to influences on my writing?
 Every book ever read, and every movie ever watched.
 All music and lyrics heard, all paintings studied, and everyone I’ve spoken with or watched.
 It may seem to be a facile explanation but it’s also quite accurate.
-I listen to people all around me, in malls, airports, salons, or just passing them on the street.
-I listen to what they're saying, how they're saying it; their word choices and cadences.
-I learn some of their likes and dislikes, and what moves them.
+I also listen to people all around me, in malls, airports, salons, grocery stores, or just passing them on the street.
+I listen to what they’re saying, how they’re saying it; their word choices and cadences.
+I might even learn some of their likes and dislikes, and what moves them.

-But nobody cares about the forty grand or the sand at the end of a Hitchcock movie.
-Nobody cares whether Indiana Jones actually finds the Tabernacle; we're along for the ride.
-Nobody cares about 'the letters of transit' in Casablanca.
+Nobody watching a Hitchcock film actually cares about the forty grand or bottled sand.
+Nobody cares whether Indiana Jones actually finds the Tabernacle; we’re along for the ride.
+Nobody cares about ‘the letters of transit’ in Casablanca.
 All we care about, what moves us—what we cry over and cheer for and remember—is whether Cary and Ingrid get together, about Indy’s adventures, and about Rick and Ilsa’s parting in the fog.